darktable-org/dtdocs/content/tethering/troubleshooting.md

 env LANG=C gphoto2 --port usb: --capture-image-and-download
 ```

-# verify camera tethered capture
+# tethered capture

-This last step tests if your camera supports events which darktable heavily relies on.
+This last step tests if your camera supports events, which darktable heavily relies on.
 Running this command will make the gphoto2 process wait for an image capture event which you must manually trigger on your camera.
 If successful, the image will be downloaded to your computer.

 ```
 env LANG=C gphoto2 --port usb: --capture-tethered